paperjs/woods/README.md

 *   Make a relatively decent example site
 *   Make non blocking (search for 'Sync')
 *   Decide if we need to make this less memory hungry.
-*   Live Reload: Reload the browser when Woods is reloaded
 *   Actually export files
 *   S3 upload
 *   Custom tags (using [Cheerio](https://github.com/MatthewMueller/cheerio)?)